ltrujello/Tikz-Python/README.md

 ```

 ### `TikzPicture.show()`
 Pulls up a PDF of the current drawing to the user in your browser (may default to your PDF viewer).

-Of course, execute `TikzPicture.write()` prior in order to view your latest changes.
+- Of course, execute `TikzPicture.write()` prior in order to view your latest changes.

-If the PDF hasn't been compiled, the program finds the TeX file, compiles the PDF for you via `latexmk -pdf -pv (tex_file_path)`, and then displays it.
+- If the PDF hasn't been compiled, the program finds the TeX file, compiles the PDF for you via `latexmk -pdf -pv (tex_file_path)`, and then displays it.
 Most people have `latexmk` so this shouldn't be a problem.

-## Colors
+# Colors
+Coloring Tikz pictures in TeX tends to be annoying.
+A goal of this has been to make it as easy as possible to color Tikz pictures.

-- One is free to use whatever colors they like, but all 68 xcolor dvipnames
-are within a global variable `xcolors`.
+- One is free to use whatever colors they like, but all 68 xcolor dvipnames are stored within a global variable `xcolors`.
+(Hence, they can be looped over).

 - There is also a global function `rgb(r, g, b)` which can be called to color a Tikz object by RGB values.
 For example,
 ```python